If you have ever cleared away clutter, you know what a pick-me-up it can be.

-We tend to accrue clutter because of old notions or beliefs.
-In situations like this, we need to trust the experience of the present moment to help us see more clearly.
-One of the techniques of clutter clearing is to tune in to each object and ask “How does this make me feel?”
+One of the techniques of clutter clearing is to tune in to each object, one by one, and ask “How does this make me feel?”

-My first experience of clutter clearing my books was a real awakening.
+When I first actually clutter cleared my books, it was a real awakening.
 I’ll never forget it.
 It was late evening when I started, and I had been doing construction work all day.
 But as I started going through, tuning in, and chucking books, I felt exhilarated.
 It was a rush, and I kept doing it until the wee hours.